Your clients trust you to create real results and hit KPIs that drive their businesses forward.

-However, this reliance on third-party data means if there is an interruption in the transmission, you may have incomplete reports.
+However, this reliance on third-party data means you may have incomplete reports when there is an interruption in the transmission.

-Though new integrations are always being added, they can be glitchy at first which makes them unreliable to share with clients until stabilized.
+Though new integrations are always being added, they can be glitchy at first, making them unreliable to share with clients until stabilized.

 With the ability for clients to log in and view daily data updates, it provides real-time transparency.

 Automated reports can be customized, and the drag-and-drop customized dashboard makes it easy to emphasize priority KPIs.

 My Overall Rating: 4.5/5

 SE Ranking has plans starting at $39.20 per month, although the $87.20 per month plan is necessary if you need historical data or more than 10 projects.